-Luckily, it is possible to convert HEIC to JPG on a Mac using native apps like Photos and Preview — but the process is pretty complicated.
+Luckily, it is possible to convert HEIC to JPG on a Mac using native apps like Photos and Preview.
 In this article, we’ll guide you through it, as well as explain how you can tweak file formats in one click with a universal media converter.

 - Convert HEIC file to JPG with Photos

 - Convert HEIC to JPG using Preview

 HEIC takes its roots in High Efficiency Image File Format (HEIF) developed by the Moving Picture Experts Group (MPEG) as an improvement over the predominant JPG image format.
 MPEG claims that HEIF images like HEIC require about half the storage space of JPGs with equivalent quality.
 Imagine this outcome multiplied by the billions of JPG images and the results would be truly astounding.

 So while HEIC images have some serious advantages, their main problem until now has been the lack of adoption by popular software and operating systems.
 Even if you don’t feel it in iOS today, try transferring a HEIC image to Mac, and you’ll see that using HEIC to the extent of JPG is quite problematic to say the least: lots of apps won’t display it or edit it, and lots of websites won’t accept it.

 How to convert HEIC to JPG in one click